php-fig/fig-standards/proposed/dependency-injection/dependency-injection-meta.md

 first component called by the web-server when a request is received.
 It usually instanciates the DI container that comes with it and uses that container to get the controller and any instances that are tied to the controller.

-Therefore, it is not often not possible to use a third party DI container with a MVC framework.
+Therefore, it is often not possible to use a third party DI container with a MVC framework.
 Conversely, it is not possible for a MVC framework developer to let the user choose which DI container he wants to use.
-The implementor of the MVC framework is making the choice for the user.
+The implementor of the MVC framework is making the choice of the DI container for the user.

 Pros: